 This covers heavy metals (like arsenic, copper and lead), in-organics (fluoride and nitrate) and volatile organic chemicals.

 This covers a water treatment’s ability to filter out up to 15 individual contaminants contained in Prescription Drugs, Over-the-Counter Medications, herbicides and Pesticides.
 Though not technically considered a public health issue, these contaminants are still detected in some drinking water.

 ANSI/NSF 58: Reverse Osmosis Drinking Water Treatment Systems (P.O.U.)*

 This covers all material and structural safety for R.O.
 Systems.
 As well as addresses things like arsenic and lead reduction.

 *Point of Use (P.O.U.): the point at which water is being used.
-For water filtrations systems this means, systems that are installed at a single water connection, like a sink or showerhead.
+For water filtration systems this means, systems that are installed at a single water connection, like a sink or shower head.
 All R.O. systems are P.O.
 U. systems.

 Turns out all laboratories that test and certify water filtration systems use the same ANSI/NSF standards.
 So, if doesn’t really matter which ANSI/NSF accredited laboratory tests and certifies the filtration system.
 BUT, it’s still important to…

 - Do your research!
 Make sure your water filtration system is certified by an ANSI/NSF accredited lab (like the ones listed above).

 - Double check that your water filter is listed as tested and certified by visiting the certified laboratory’s website.